October 2025

 The SWQMF establishes weekly management triggers for the lower Athabasca River based on seasonal variability and instream flow needs.
 The AER is responsible for implementing these weekly operational triggers and limits on oil sands mine water withdrawals and the associated annual agreement between companies defined in the SWQMF.
 Alberta Environment and Protected Areas is responsible for overseeing, reporting on, and maintaining the SWQMF.

 The near-real-time preliminary Water Survey of Canada's (WSC's) flow data are used to set the above triggers and limits, like other Alberta flow-based conditions in Water Act licences.
-The official verified data from the WSC are not currently available; therefore, the 2022 information in this report might change once the data have been verified.
+The official verified data from the WSC is not currently available; therefore, the 2024 information in this report might change once the data has been verified.

-In winter, when gauge-based flows (i.e., flows measured by an automated gauge station) are unavailable because of ice cover, Alberta Environment and Protected Areas estimate the weekly flow based on manual flow measurements at different time intervals at the gauge site.
+In winter, when gauge-based flows (i.e., flows measured by an automated gauge station) are unavailable due to ice cover.
+Alberta Environment and Protected Areas estimates the weekly flow based on manual flow measurements at different time intervals at the gauge site.